 10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

-If you’re dreaming of ancient wonders, golden deserts, and vibrant culture, this 10-day Egypt itinerary is perfect!
-It covers iconic spots like the Pyramids of Giza, the Sphinx, Luxor’s Valley of the Kings, and a scenic Nile River cruise.
-Plus, I’ll share local tips and hidden gems that made our trip unforgettable!
+If you’re dreaming of the Pyramids of Giza, Vibrant Culture and golden deserts, this 10-day Egypt itinerary is perfect!
+It covers the most famous destinations like the Pyramids of Giza, Valley of the Kings, Luxor and the scenic ride across the river Nile.
+I’ve also included some local tips and hidden gems that made our trip truly unforgettable!

 Day 1 – Travel Day